sahiljainnow/gameofthree/README.md

 App is created using Spring Boot.
 You can run the server by maven command : mvn spring-boot:run

-Then you have to open two separate windows in browser with the url : http://localhost:8080
+Then you have to open two separate browsers with the url : http://localhost:8080

 I have created two users by which you can login user1 and user2.